Sprengel's deformity

-Sprengel's deformity (also known as high scapula or congenital high scapula) is a rare congenital skeletal abnormality where a person has one shoulder blade that sits higher on the back than the other.
+Sprengel's deformity (also known as high scapula, scapular hypoplasia, or congenital high scapula) is a rare congenital skeletal abnormality where a person has one shoulder blade that sits higher on the back than the other.
 The deformity is due to a failure in early fetal development where the shoulder fails to descend properly from the neck to its final position.
 Majority of the cases are sporadic with very few having autosomal dominant inheritance.